State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.8 percent in the state compared with 4.5 percent in the United States and 4.7 percent worldwide, which neared 523,000 deaths and passed 11.3 million cases Saturday.
+It is 1.8 percent in the state compared with 4.4 percent in the United States and 4.6 percent worldwide, which passed 536,000 deaths and passed 11.5 million cases Sunday.

 Palm Beach County's rate was 3.2 percent, compared with Broward at 1.9 percent and Miami-Dade with 2.2 percent.
 With much fewer deaths, the mortality rate is 2.3 percent in St. Lucie, 1.8 percent in Indian River and 1.2 percent in Martin.